 – Mass Storage: WD 1 TB Blue

 – OS: Windows 10 64-Bit (After April Update)

-In terms of noise, with the included fans spinning at their maximum rated speeds of 900RPM, the total noise output of the case was 29 decibels, measured at a distance of 10 centimeters away from the system.
+In terms of noise, with the included fans spinning at their maximum rated speeds, the total noise output was 50 decibels, measured at a distance of 10 centimeters away from the system.

 The Fractal Design Torrent RGB is one of the best cases out there, and clearly a solid contender for “Case of the year” award.

 This case is great for multiple reasons, the main one being its raw performance, this is one of the few cases that pushes the envelope in terms of airflow.
 That’s mostly thanks to the usage of larger fans that are designed to offer a good airflow and not just look good.
 This airflow oriented layout and configuration was last seen in the older Silverstone Raven case series, which were the best for airflow for years.

 The case has this performance thanks to its included fans and the internal layout used, however, there is a drawback to these things, the noise output of the fans, which is high, at 50 decibels.